everit-org/json-schema/README.md

 ```

-## Resolution scopes
+## $ref resolution

 In a JSON Schema document it is possible to use relative URIs to refer previously defined
 types.
-Such references are expressed using the `"$ref"` and `"id"` keywords.
-While the specification describes resolution scope alteration and dereferencing in detail, it doesn't explain the expected behavior when the first occurring `"$ref"` or `"id"` is a relative URI.
+Such references are expressed using the `"$ref"` and `"$id"` keywords.
+While the specification describes resolution scope alteration and dereferencing in detail, it doesn't explain the expected behavior when the first occurring `"$ref"` or `"$id"` is a relative URI.

 In the case of this implementation it is possible to explicitly define an absolute URI serving as the base URI (resolution scope) using the appropriate builder method: